zachblume/declare/README.md

 -   [ ] Migrations management for recording stateful non-analytic changes like remediations
 -   [ ] Dashboard for managing Clickhouse
 -   [ ] CLI for linting, migrations, and deployment
+-   [ ] Workflows, pipelines, and internal command line tools
+    -   [x] Easy-to-write workflows in Python (backed by Hatchet)
+    -   [ ] Exposing triggers to materialize existing ETL configs and models
+    -   [ ] All workflows are both deployed to cloud infra and triggerable via a local CLI
+    -   [ ] Triggers
+        -   [ ] S3 files
+        -   [ ] Webhooks
+        -   [ ] Cron
+        -   [ ] SNS

 ## File structure set up by create-declare-app